Adaptive sparse interpolation for accelerating nonlinear stochastic reduced-order modeling with time-dependent bases: Problem Description

 \subsection{Definitions and Notation}

-We consider a generic nonlinear stochastic partial differential equation defined by:
+We consider a generic nonlinear SPDE defined by:

-where $\omega$ is a random event in the sample space $\Omega$, $t \in[0, \infty)$ is time, $x$ denotes the spatial coordinates in the physical domain, $D$ is the physical domain, $\partial D$ is the boundary of the physical domain, $\mathscr{F}$ is a nonlinear differential operator, and $\mathscr{B}$ denotes a linear differential operator that acts on the boundary.
-The focus of this paper is on uncertainty propagation where the source of uncertainty is uncertain parameters.
-The uncertain parameters are represented by $\xi(\omega)$, where $\xi=\{\xi_1, \xi_2, \dots, \xi_d\}$ and $d$ is the number of random parameters and therefore , for any random field we have: $v(x,t;\omega) = v(x,t;\xi(\omega))$.
-The inner product between two random fields $u(x,t,\omega)$ and $v(x,t;\omega)$ in the spatial domain is defined as:
+where $\xi=\{\xi_1, \xi_2, \dots, \xi_d\}$ and $d$ is the number of random parameters, $t \in[0, \infty)$ is time, $x$ denotes the spatial coordinates in the physical domain, $D$ is the physical domain, $\partial D$ is the boundary of the physical domain, $\mathscr{F}$ is a nonlinear differential operator, and $\mathscr{B}$ denotes a linear differential operator that acts on the boundary.
+The focus of this paper is on uncertainty propagation where the source of uncertainty is uncertain parameters whose joint probability density function is denoted by $\rho(\xi)$.
+The solution of the above SPDE is denoted by $v(x,t;\xi)$, which is a time-dependent random field.
+We also denote the expectation operator with $\mathbb{E}[\sim]$ defined as: